blackironhack/2016-Purdue-Ironhack-Tutorials/Tutorial Project.md

 ### Task

-Develop a website with a mashup that combines [Open Weather Map Data](http://openweathermap.org/) and [local farmer’s markets data](http://catalog.data.gov/dataset/farmers-markets-2015).
+Develop a website with a mashup that combines [Climate Data Online](http://www.ncdc.noaa.gov/cdo-web/) and [local farmer’s markets data](http://catalog.data.gov/dataset/farmers-markets-2015).

 You are also encouraged to look at other types of market data such as Walmart, Pay-Less, Aldi, Meijer, etc. to compare regular prices or somehow combine freshness and cheapness – think what would be beneficial to the consumer!